dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-mesh/mesh-4-faqs.md

 **Public:** Models with `public` access can be referenced everywhere.
 These are the “data products” of your organization.

 **Protected:** Models with `protected` access can only be referenced within the same project.
 This is the default level of model access.
-(We are discussing a future extension to `protected` models that will allow for their reference in *specific* downstream projects.
-Please read [the GitHub issue](https://github.com/dbt-labs/dbt-core/issues/9340), and upvote/comment if you’re interested in this use case.)
+We are discussing a future extension to `protected` models to allow for their reference in _specific_ downstream projects.
+Please read [the GitHub issue](https://github.com/dbt-labs/dbt-core/issues/9340), and upvote/comment if you’re interested in this use case.

 **Private:** Model `groups` enable more-granular control over where `private` models can be referenced.
 By defining a group, and configuring models to belong to that group, you can restrict other models (not in the same group) from referencing any `private` models the group contains.
 Groups also provide a standard mechanism for defining the `owner` of all resources it contains.